-When the apostle Sha'uwl wrote this, through the inspiration of the Spirit of Yahuwah, he said that EVERY LIVING thing that Yahuwah created was good as food with absolutely NO exceptions.
+When the delegate Sha'uwl wrote this, through the inspiration of the Spirit of Yahuwah, he said that EVERY LIVING thing that Yahuwah created was good as food with absolutely NO exceptions.
 He told us to NOT eat the blood of those living things, because that is the life thereof, but ALL things that we use as food are CLEANSED by the word of Yahuwah and prayer.
 If Yahuwah has made it clean, how can we then call it unclean?

 Man can defile foods by offering it to idols, and if we know that this is the case, we can not partake of it.
 Not because the food was bad, but because of the example that it gives to those who are watching.
-Read all of 1 KOrinthios chapter eight to see the truth of that.
+Read all of 1 Korinthios chapter eight to see the truth of that.
 Pay close attention to verse 8, as it helps to confirm that what we eat is of no consequence, as long as we thank Yahuwah for it in the name of Yahushua.
 The only requirement is that we must give Yahuwah the praise and be thankful for that food.
-I direct your attention to the statement Paul made in 1 Korinthios 14:37 concerning whether these types of statements are from him, or from Yahuwah.
-Also note that in the beginning, as recorded in Genesis 1:29-30, only herbs, seeds, and other green things were given as food to ALL animal life, including man.
+I direct your attention to the statement Sha'uwl (Paul) made in 1 Korinthios (Corinthians) 14:37 concerning whether these types of statements are from him, or from Yahuwah.
+Also note that in the beginning, as recorded in B'ereshiyth (Genesis) 1:29-30, only herbs, seeds, and other green things were given as food to ALL animal life, including man.
 In other words, the first people were supposed to be strict vegetarians.
-In Genesis 9:2-4 we see that it was not until AFTER the flood that Yahuwah added flesh to the diet of man.
+In B'ereshiyth 9:2-4 we see that it was not until AFTER the flood that Yahuwah added flesh to the diet of man.

-The Law of Mosheh (Moses) is the "book of the law" as defined in many places in scripture, and especially in Exodus 24:3-8 and Ibriym (Hebrews) 9:19-22.
+The Law of Mosheh (Moses) is the "book of the law" as defined in many places in scripture, and especially in Shemot (Exodus) 24:3-8 and Ibriym (Hebrews) 9:19-22.
 It differs from the Decalogue (Ten Words or Commandments) in that it was given to Mosheh to write down and present to the people.
-Yahuwah Himself presented His commandments to the people (See Exodus 20:17).
+Yahuwah Himself presented His commandments to the people (See Shemot 20:17).
 These commandments, although not recorded previous to Siynay (Sinai), were in effect from creation.
 Now we need to know where the book of the law starts and the Decalogue leaves off and when or if the law of Mosheh was put aside.

-Remember that the law as recorded by Mosheh in the camp (see Exodus 24:3-8) required that the Yisra'eliy (Israelites) DO the works of the law as Yahuwah had stated, whether they believed Him or not, AND they were required to obey the Ten Words also.
+Remember that the law as recorded by Mosheh in the encampment (see Shemot 24:3-8) required that the Yisra'eliy (Israelites) DO the works of the law as Yahuwah had stated, whether they believed Him or not, AND they were required to obey the Ten Words also.
 Not as part of the book of the law, even though Mosheh had written the ten in the book also, but because they were the commandments of Yahuwah.
-Read the commandments (Exodus 20:1-17) and you will see that they are the general rules for a good and decent people to be doing, whether they believed in Yahuwah or not.
+Read the commandments (Shemot 20:1-17) and you will see that they are the general rules for a good and decent people to be doing, whether they believed in Yahuwah or not.
 They just make good sense in how to look at life and how to treat your neighbor.
 If the Yisra'eliy failed to keep the whole law, they were in deep trouble.

 2 Korinthios 3:13-16 And not as Moses, which put a veil over his face, that the children of Israel could not steadfastly look to the end of that which is abolished: 14 But their minds were blinded: for until this day remains the same veil not taken away in the reading of the old testament; which veil is done away in Christ.
 15 But even unto this day, when Moses is read, the veil is upon their heart.
 16 Nevertheless when it shall turn to the Master, the veil shall be taken away.